 Canceling Private Mortgage Insurance

 Looking for mortgage advice?
-We'd be thrilled to answer your questions about our mortgage offerings!
+We would be thrilled to answer your questions about our mortgage offerings!
 Give us a call at (608) 372-9222.
 Ready to get started?
 Apply Now

 While lending institutions have been legally required (for loans closed past July 1999) to cancel Private Mortgage Insurance (PMI) at the point the loan balance dips under 78% of the purchase price, they do not have to take similar action if the borrower's equity is over 22%.
 (The legal requirement does not apply to some higher risk mortgages.)
 But you have the right to cancel PMI yourself (for mortgage loans closed past July 1999) at the point your equity reaches 20 percent, regardless of the original purchase price.